meel0wx/meel0wx.github.io/docs/writeup/random/hidrogen.md

     (root) /usr/bin/man
 ```

-Making some research on how to run this, I found some interesting article [here](https://www.hackingarticles.in/linux-privilege-escalation-using-exploiting-sudo-rights/) or we can read on gtfobins site [https://gtfobins.github.io/gtfobins/man/](https://gtfobins.github.io/gtfobins/man/)
+Just ask our long-live friend, Google and making some research on how to run this, I found some interesting article [here](https://www.hackingarticles.in/linux-privilege-escalation-using-exploiting-sudo-rights/) or we can read on gtfobins site too [https://gtfobins.github.io/gtfobins/man/](https://gtfobins.github.io/gtfobins/man/)

 Give `sudo man man` and a man pager of man will be pop-up.
 So right now, we want to escape this.
 We just give command `!bash` and we get in into the root!!